 Do mountain goats hibernate?
 Time for Goatboy to wake up and share his summer.

-As I ink the contract to drive the Red Bus for yet another summer thru the heart of Glacier Park for three months, it reminds me how remiss I’ve been with my faithful followers out there.
-I’ve got a couple of dozen drafts I’ll be finishing up and be throwing your way, but let’s have a little taste of what is to come.
+As I sign the contract to drive the Red Bus for yet another summer thru the heart of Glacier Park for three months, it reminds me how remiss I’ve been with my faithful followers out there.
+I’ve got a couple of dozen drafts I’ll be finishing up and throwing your way, but let’s have a little taste of what is to come.

 This year, I kayaked more miles than I hiked.
 Yep.
 Over a hundred miles on St Mary Lake.
 Some moments were glorious.
 Others were quite horrifying.
 But every single one was worth it.